gigili/LogiCore/README.md

 ### 💾 The Cycle System

 Every item in the world consists of data.
-LogiCore assigns a **Cycle Value** to items (similar to EMC).
+LogiCore assigns a **Cycle Value** to items.

 - **Compiler:** The heart of your operation.
 It turns **Cycles** into any item that has a **Cycle** value attached to it.